Copilot 365 in Teams Meetings – To Transcribe or Not?

 Policy: On with saved transcript required

 If you select “On with saved transcript required” (the default value) then a meeting can have Copilot started and with that a transcription will start.
 The transcription will remain as part of the meeting beyond the end of the meeting until the meeting organizer deletes the meeting or the transcript retention policy kicks in.
-The transcription is also stored in the organizers Exchange Online mailbox (or online mailbox shard if using Exchange Server).
 The transcription can be shared with meeting attendees, though internal attendees can access it without it being shared directly to them – external attendees do not have access to the transcript.

-With “On with saved transcript required” you cannot disable the transcription and make a “meeting only” transcription.
+With “On with saved transcript required” you cannot disable the transcription option and make a “meeting only” transcription.
+Therefore, users can also do the standard Transcript option, and download it after the meeting.

 With Copilot enabled and running in the meeting, the transcript is used as the source for the AI’s “understanding” of what the meeting content is about.
 After the meeting, as the transcript remains, Copilot can be used to still ask questions about the meeting.

 If Copilot is not started in the meeting then there is nothing to ground the AI into, and so it is not possible to ask questions from Copilot about the meeting.
 If a recording and or transcript is turned on, even by another internal user in the meeting, then Copilot will have something to work against and so it is not always the case that Copilot needs to be enabled in the meeting for it to work – but it is always the case that the meeting needs to be transcribed before Copilot can work.
-This is either a standard transcription or video recording in the meeting or by turning on Copilot and having it enable the transcription (or just the temporary transcription as discussed in this blog post).
+This is either a standard transcription or video recording in the meeting or by turning on Copilot and having it enable the transcription.

-Starting Copilot when “On with saved transcript required” is enabled looks like this:
+Starting Copilot when “On with saved transcript required” is enabled looks like this – you are confirming to turn on transcription if it is not running already:

-Clicking the Copilot button in Teams asks to start Transcription
+Clicking the Copilot button in Teams to turn it on

 The language of the users is requested